-At the time of the military mission's visit to Saigon in September, led by the Deputy Army Commander, Lt.
-Gen. Kat Katsongkhram, Prime Minister Phibun set forth his policy:
+At the time of the military mission's visit to Saigon in September, led by the deputy army commander-in-chief, Lt.
+Gen. Kat Katsongkhram, Prime Minister Phibun set forth his policy saying that,

 Thailand must act well and show good will toward all groups.
 We have a high regard for what is human, and we must consider it in broad terms.
 To praise one side while dragging down the other is not the Thai way of thinking.
 However, acting unlawfully against national laws harms the welfare and happiness of human beings, and this cannot be tolerated.
 The achievement of independence and liberty is the desire of human beings worldwide.
-But groups fearlessly pursuing their nationalist aspirations, should they operate on Thai territory and break Thai laws, harm the nation's tranquility in many ways and call into question Thailand's responsibility for maintaining international friendship, something of which we have to be especially mindful.74
+But groups fearlessly pursuing their nationalist aspirations, should they operate on Thai territory and break Thai laws, they harm the nation's tranquility in many ways, and they call into question Thailand's responsibility for maintaining international friendship, something which we have to be especially mindful of.75

-The Prime Minister was taking an equidistant stance vis-à-vis both sides fighting in Indochina, and he was not going to allow Thai territory to be used in the war.
+The prime minister was taking an equidistant stance vis-à-vis both sides fighting in Indochina, and he was not going to allow Thai territory to be used in the war.

-The French propagandized the Thai telling them that the Indochinese liberation movements were communist movements.
-During 1949 the Associated States of Indochina were set up within the French Union which gave partial independence to the Båo Đại regime in Vietnam (agreement signed 8 March), the government of Laos (19 July) and the government of Cambodia (8 November).
-These
+The French propagandized the Thais telling them that the Indochinese liberation movements were communist movements.
+During 1949 the Associated States of Indochina were set up within the French Union which gave partial independence to the Bao Dai regime in Vietnam (agreement signed 8 March), the government of Laos (agreement signed 19 July) and the government of Cambodia (agreement signed 8 November).
+These states were recognized by Britain and the U.S., and following the lead of these two powers, Thailand recognized them on 28 February 1950.
+But for more than a year after that, until 20 July 1951, the Vietminh's delegation continued to reside in Bangkok.
+76 This is good indication that the Phibun government did not side definitely with the French against the Indochinese liberation movements until the full impact of the Cold War had set in at the start of the 1950s.